eclipse-archived/ceylon-lang.org/documentation/1.0/reference/tool/ant-ceylonc.md

 <tr>
 <td><code>user</code></td>
 <td>The user name to use when connecting to the output repository.
-Only used for HTTP output repositories. <!-- m2 --></td>
+Only used for HTTP output repositories.</td>
 <td>No</td>
 </tr>

 <tr>
 <td><code>pass</code></td>
 <td>The password to use when connecting to the output repository.
-Only used for HTTP output repositories. <!-- m2 --></td>
+Only used for HTTP output repositories.</td>
 <td>No</td>
 </tr>